alexander-kastil/az-cloud-native/demos/08-dapr/02-pub-sub/readme.md

     >Note: The `--resources-path` parameter is used to specify the location of the components folder.
 It adds all the components of the folder to the app.

-- To post an item use:
+- To publish an item use:

     ```
     POST http://localhost:5010/v1.0/publish/food-pubsub/food-items HTTP/1.1